123-apd/gcdproject/README.md

 This creates a columns named actname in tbl5, and all values in tbl5 are sorted by the original order in tbl4 by looking at the column tbl4.key1.

 ### An example of a more advanced sql query:
+sqx1 <- sqldf("select subjects, actname, avg(timebody_accmeanx) from tbl_mean_tidy  group by subjects, actname")

+### What it does:
+It produces a part of the table requested in step 5 of the assignment.
+Note however that this table contains only ONE column with averages for ONE feature listed by subject and activity.
+In order to have all the requested fields added to the quiery and resulting table, I wrote a For Loop to include them in the string applied in the sqldf function.

+It'll all be clear once you have a look at the code in the